Failure of Esakia's theorem in the monadic setting: Preliminaries

 \section{Preliminaries}

 In this section we briefly recall $\mipc$, $\ms$, $\mgrz$ and their semantics.
 Let $\Lae$ be a propositional bimodal language, where the modalities are denoted by $\forall$ and $\exists$.

-\begin{definition} \begin{enumerate} \item The \textit{monadic intuitionistic propositional calculus} $\mipc$ is the smallest set of formulas of $\Lae$ containing \begin{enumerate} \item all theorems of $\ipc$; \item $\sfour$-axioms for $\forall$: $\forall(p\land q)\leftrightarrow(\forall p\land\forall q)$, $\forall p \rightarrow p$, $\forall p \rightarrow \forall \forall p$; \item $\sfive$-axioms for $\exists$: $\exists(p\vee q)\leftrightarrow(\exists p\vee\exists q)$, $p \rightarrow \exists p$, $\exists \exists p \rightarrow \exists p$, $(\exists p \land \exists q) \rightarrow \exists (\exists p \land q)$; \item connecting axioms: $\exists\forall p\rightarrow\forall p$, $\exists p \rightarrow \forall\exists p$; \end{enumerate} and closed under modus ponens, substitution, and necessitation $(\varphi / \forall \varphi )$. \item An \emph{extension of $\mipc$} is a set of formulas of $\Lae$ containing $\mipc$ and closed under the above rules of inference. \end{enumerate} \end{definition}
+\needspace{5\baselineskip} \begin{definition} \begin{enumerate} \item The \textit{monadic intuitionistic propositional calculus} $\mipc$ is the smallest set of formulas of $\Lae$ containing \begin{enumerate} \item all theorems of $\ipc$; \item $\sfour$-axioms for $\forall$: $\forall(p\land q)\leftrightarrow(\forall p\land\forall q)$, $\forall p \rightarrow p$, $\forall p \rightarrow \forall \forall p$; \item $\sfive$-axioms for $\exists$: $\exists(p\vee q)\leftrightarrow(\exists p\vee\exists q)$, $p \rightarrow \exists p$, $\exists \exists p \rightarrow \exists p$, $(\exists p \land \exists q) \rightarrow \exists (\exists p \land q)$; \item connecting axioms: $\exists\forall p\rightarrow\forall p$, $\exists p \rightarrow \forall\exists p$; \end{enumerate} and closed under modus ponens, substitution, and necessitation $(\varphi / \forall \varphi )$. \item An \emph{extension of $\mipc$} is a set of formulas of $\Lae$ containing $\mipc$ and closed under the above rules of inference. \end{enumerate} \end{definition}

 Kripke semantics for $\mipc$ was introduced in \cite{Ono77} (see also \cite{FS78b}).
 We recall that a quasi-order is a reflexive and transitive binary relation.
 Given a quasi-order $Q$ on a set $X$, we recall that $U \subseteq X$ is a \textit{$Q$-upset} if $x\in U$ and $xQy$ imply $y\in U$.
-We denote by $E_Q$ the equivalence relation defined by